KTamas03/citibike-tableau-challenge/README.md

 ## About
-### Part 1: Clean and Append Data in Jupter Notebook
+### Part 1: Clean and Append Data in Jupyter Notebook

 Initially, I imported 13 CSV files containing Jersey City data into Jupyter Notebook.
 I conducted initial checks on the column data types and verified that each data file had consistent information across its columns.
 These 13 files were subsequently appended into a single CSV file.
 Further data validation was carried out to identify and address any missing or incorrect data.